SiliaSk/MyAIproject/README.md

 Final project for the Building AI course

 ## A lot of people face difficulties with finding the appropriate medicine right away.
 As we know, treatment effectiveness may differ between patients, many times resulting in feelings of anxiety, exhaustion and depression.
 What if AI could uncover a solution to save both time and troubles?
-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!

 ## Unfortunately, this is a problem that these people should frequently handle with it.
 What if AI methods could interfere here making life of these individuals easier?
 Having people in my close environment who struggle with some kind of mental illness, I took the initiative for an idea that could provide them relief, bypassing the lengthy process of changing treatments until finding the most effective one.